Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 *"Wǒmen yě ài nǐ, bǎobèi,"* Julian answered for them both, testing the limits of all the Chinese he knew.

-"Mmm…" Allison made an agreeable noise but didn’t actually say anything.
+"Mmm..."
+Allison made an agreeable noise but didn’t actually say anything.
 She let herself be held for several second and then finally straightened up.
-"Okay, so we need to go to Salt Lake City…What’s the plan?"
+"Okay, so we need to go to Salt Lake City...
+What’s the plan?"

 Xiù thought about it.
 "Um...
 Lots of planning, I guess?"